rlguy/Blender-FLIP-Fluids/README.md

-Want to try FLIP Fluids addon before buying the full [Blender Market Product](https://blendermarket.com/products/flipfluids)?
-Try out the **[FLIP Fluids Demo](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/FLIP-Fluids-Demo-Addon)** addon!
-The FLIP Fluids Demo will let you create, run, and render your own fluid simulations with a few small limitations.
+Want to try the FLIP Fluids addon before buying the [full marketplace product](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Official-Marketplaces-of-the-FLIP-Fluids-Addon)?
+Try out the **FLIP Fluids Demo** addon!
+The FLIP Fluids demo can do everything that the full version can and will let you create, run, and render your own fluid simulations with a small limitation.

 ### Limitations